arunkjoyson/SEP_Assignement2/README.md

 As an AI developer, I want an automated web scraping module that retrieves publicly available data from diverse sources so that I can efficiently collect training data easily.

 ## Assumptions:

-- AI developers collect training data through web scraping.
+1. AI developers collect training data through web scraping.
-- Web scraping is the most efficient method to gather large-scale training data.
+2. Web scraping is the most efficient method to gather large-scale training data.
-- Publicly available data can be used without legal restrictions.
+3. Publicly available data can be used without legal restrictions.

 ## Validation:

-- How do you collect training data?
+- How do you collect training data?[1]
-- Ask whether the current web scraping process is manual or semi-automated.
+- Ask whether the current web scraping process is manual or semi-automated.[1]
   - **Follow-Up Questions:**
     - How is the current web scraping process managed?
 Is it fully manual, semi-automated, or automated?
     - What are the main challenges faced with the current process?

-- Check if existing AI training workflows depend on external scraping tools.
+- Check if existing AI training workflows depend on external scraping tools.[2]
   - **Follow-Up Questions:**
     - Are there any specific external scraping tools currently in use?
 If so, which ones?
     - How do these tools impact the overall AI training workflow?

-- Confirm compliance with data collection regulations (e.g., robots.txt, legal policies).
+- Confirm compliance with data collection regulations (e.g., robots.txt, legal policies).[3]
   - **Follow-Up Questions:**
     - Are there any specific legal or ethical concerns related to the data sources being scraped?
     - How is compliance with data collection regulations currently ensured?